Scott Hall: Record-setting Intercontinental Champion (1993–1996)

 Razor had an Intercontinental Championship ladder match (a rematch from WrestleMania X) against the new champion Shawn Michaels at SummerSlam, but lost.
 He then began a feud with Dean Douglas.
 Razor defeated Douglas at In Your House 4 to win the Intercontinental Championship, after Michaels had just forfeited the title to Douglas.
 This win made him the first four-time Intercontinental Champion in WWF history.

 In early 1996, Razor feuded with newcomer Goldust, leading to an Intercontinental Championship match at the Royal Rumble.
 Razor lost the title to Goldust after Razor's former partner The 1–2–3 Kid attacked him.
 Ramon was originally scheduled to face Goldust in a rematch for the title at WrestleMania XII in a Miami Street Fight, but Hall was suspended for six weeks by the WWF due to his drug use.
-He returned to WWF television at April's In Your House 7, where he lost to Vader.
+Reporting at the time had Hall as already having given his notice via telegram as he looked to leave for WCW.
+The suspension meant he would sit out the rest of his contractual obligations and miss the opportunity to receive the higher Wrestlemania payday.
+Hall returned to WWF television at April's In Your House 7, where he lost to Vader.

+By March, rumors ran that the WWF would protect the Razor Ramon character from being used by Hall as being their own intellectual property.
+It became true in September 1996 in the form of Rick Bognar playing the part of Razor as part of a revenge storyline where the return of "Razor Ramon" was revealed by an angered Jim Ross.

 He became associated with the backstage group known as The Kliq (also consisting of Kevin Nash (Diesel), Paul Levesque (Hunter Hearst Helmsley), Shawn Michaels, and Sean Waltman (The 1–2–3 Kid)).
-Hall was involved in an incident dubbed the "Curtain Call" at a MSG show.
+Hall was involved in an incident dubbed the "Curtain Call" at a MSG show in May 1996.
 Because Hall and fellow Kliq member Kevin Nash were departing for WCW, the pair (along with Michaels and Levesque) broke kayfabe by celebrating and embracing in the ring together, though the characters they portrayed were supposed to be enemies.
 According to Hall, he went to WCW not for the money, but because they offered him days off.
+Other reporting claimed he resigned due to being unhappy with his booking and a drop in yearly pay from 1994 to 1995.